mhadidg/mhadidg.github.io/content/about.md

 A globally distributed company with a strong engineering culture.
 I joined the [MailPoet] team as a *software engineer*, part of [WooCommerce].
 MailPoet sends millions of emails.

-I [no longer] work at Automattic. **I’m currently looking for backend roles**, ideally remote-first, async-friendly company building a *great* product.
+I [no longer] work at Automattic. **I’m currently looking for a backend role**, ideally remote-first, async-friendly company building a *great* product.
 If this sounds like you, please reach out =)

 Travel is my passion.
 I've visited +15 cities.
 Lived in *Istanbul* for over a year.
 Also lived in *Kuala Lumpur* for a